maplerainresearch/MRR_ESPE/README.md

 - Allows the use of a Z-axis probe, such as an inductive sensor, running on the input supply voltage (12V to 24V).
 - Physical size of 102mm by 102mm.
 Mounting holes are 3.5mm in diameter, with centers 4mm from the edges.
 - "RESET" button can be used to reset the board.
-- Use of jumper pins for TMC stepper driver connections. (**undergoing testing**)
+- Use of jumper pins for TMC stepper driver connections.
-- Firmware controlled fans: case, E0, and E1.
+- Firmware controlled fans: case, E0, and EXT.
 These fans can be controlled by firmware, or they can be in the "always on" mode by shorting the respective jumpers.
 - EXP3 connector for Creality LCD controller.
 - AUX1 connector for use with an external host, such as the closed-source MKS TFT32 (**Untested!!**).